AIvanCP/Project_Overmind/README.md

   - Psychically Dull pawns can resist (50% chance)
   - Safe to use: no goodwill penalties or faction reactions
   - "The mind speaks louder than words."

+- **Feast of Mind**: Psychic sustenance ability
+  - Supports extended operations by reducing hunger needs
+  - Perfect for crafters, researchers, or pawns on long hauls
+  - Effects scale dynamically with target's psychic sensitivity
+  - Can be used on any friendly pawn including yourself
+  - Non-combat support ability with zero risk
+  - "The mind nourishes the body."

+- **I See You**: Anti-ambush and anomaly detection ability
+  - Reveals hidden creatures with exclamation mark indicators
+  - Detects: invisible pawns, stealthed animals, concealed entities, anomalies
+  - Safe detection: checks hediffs, comps, and thing defs for common stealth patterns
+  - Player-only reveal: enemies don't gain targeting information
+  - Alert sound plays ONLY when hostile entities detected (silent if none found)
+  - "Nothing stays hidden from the mind's eye."

 ### Inspiration Psycast (NEW!)
 - **Description**: Flood the minds of all allies with powerful psychic motivation